Boifuba/myUselessMacros/README.md

 # myUselessMacros

->If cannot readed it, use google translator (Portuguese to your language)
+>If you cannot read this, use google translator (Portuguese to your language)

 Esse módulo é um conjunto de macros para ajudar a fluência dos meus jogos.
 Qualquer dúvida me procure no discord.
 Boifubá#6083
 ---